webautotester/scenario/README.md

     npm install wat-action

-Otherwize, you can clone it and  you webpack to build it. npm test will ask webpack to build the library (lib/index.js).
+Otherwize, you can clone it and use webpack to build it. npm test will ask webpack to build the library (lib/index.js).

     clone https://github.com/webautotester/action.git